opencog/atomspace/opencog/matrix/README.md

 Let `N(x,y)` be the observed count on the pair of atoms `(x,y)`.

-The `add-pair-count-api` class provides an API to report the partial sums `N(x,*) = sum_y N(x,y)` and likewise `N(*,y)`.
+The `add-support-api` class provides an API to report the partial sums `N(x,*) = sum_y N(x,y)` and likewise `N(*,y)`.
 If you think of `N(x,y)` as a matrix, these are the totals for the entries in each row or column of the matrix.
 Likewise, `N(*,*) = sum_x sum_y N(x,y)`.